Ren (South Korean singer): 2022–present: Launch of solo career

+From November 2022 to February 2023, Ren held his first solo fan-concerts since 2019, bringing "The Day After" to Seoul, Japan and Hong Kong.
+In March 2023, Ren competed in King of Mask Singer as 'Disco Pang Pang', reaching the second round.

+On June 15, 2023, Ren made his solo debut with the EP Ren'dezvous, headed by its lead single "Ready to Move".
+Following music show promotions, he embarked on a mini fan-concert tour with "Ren'dezvous" in Seoul, Japan and Hong Kong.

+Ren turned his focus on acting in the latter half of the year.
+He was cast in November as the male lead in musical Winter Wanderer.
+Ren also took part in his first Joseon-era drama special in Shadow Confession.
+His portrayal of sickly noble son Yunho earned him his first acting award nomination at the 2023 KBS Drama Awards.

 Philanthropy

 On April 18, 2018, Ren hand-delivered two piggy banks to the Korea Pediatric Cancer Foundation to support the latter's "Creating My Own Angel Contest" campaign.
-The following year, he and NU'EST member Minhyun brought the children of the foundation to NU'EST's 2019 LOVE Page Fan Meeting in Seoul.
-In December of the same year, Ren donated all the proceeds of his self-published fairy tale book “함께라서 행복한 우리들" (literally translated as "We're Happy Because We're Together") to the foundation.
+The following year, he and bandmate Minhyun brought the children of the foundation to NU'EST's 2019 LOVE Page Fan Meeting in Seoul.
+In December of the same year, Ren donated all the proceeds of his self-published fairy tale book 함께라서 행복한 우리들 (lit.
+We're Happy Because We're Together) to the foundation.